Reader Interactions

 1. Choose your ski trip provider carefully.
 If they don’t have an LOtC Quality Badge, use a provider checklist.
 There are many good quality operators who understand schools’ needs and it makes sense to use them.
 Many are members of the School Travel Forum and others even conform to the British Standard 8848, which provides added assurance.
 So do your due diligence and ask questions – before you book!

 8. Correct clothing and equipment is essential for a safe and happy trip.
 Parents and students should be given plenty of notice, with practical advice as to what to look for in sufficiently good clothing so they can shop around and find the most affordable items.
 Some retailers offer special discounts if the school orders items together.
+Students who arrive inadequately equipped could become a safety issue once in the mountains.

 9. Get advice!
 Talk with other colleagues who have led ski trips, your Educational Visits Coordinator, other schools and ask for references, especially if you’re using a new provider for the first-time.
 If your school has access to an Educational Visits Advisor who is part of the Outdoor Education Advisers’ Panel, they will be able to give you further guidance, including that referring to the National Guidance framework.